Garvit-821/GitCrib/README.md

 ## ⚡ Deployment

-### Live Instance
-You can access the live instance of GitCrib at: [https://git-crib.vercel.app/](https://git-crib.vercel.app/)

 ### Vercel Deployment (Coming Soon)
 A one-click deploy button to run your own instance of the GitCrib API on Vercel Serverless/Edge functions will be available soon.